-- 1. The appeal must be initiated no later than 30 days after issuance of the official grade report.
-It is expected that the appeal procedures described below will be completed by the end of the seventh week of the next enrollment period. - 2.
+- 1. The appeal must be initiated no later than 30 days after final grades are posted.
+The appeal procedures described below must be completed by the end of the seventh week of the next enrollment period. - 2.
 The first stage of appeal should be made to the faculty member involved, with whom it is expected most cases will be resolved.
 During this conference, the student and the faculty member can review the procedure by which the evaluation was made and the basis upon which the grade was determined. - 3.
 When an instructor agrees that an error in computation or judgment has been made, a Change of Grade form should be completed by the instructor, and then filed with the Registrar, who must approve the change.